drykvf/Bitcoin_Pred_022023/README.md

 Time series method as a forecast is useful tool for decision-making.
 Time is a crucial variable of the data because main working principle of forecast includes projections showing how one variable affects another one over time.
 As well as that helps people to evaluate the options and select the best one, prepare for contingencies to take appropriate actions.

 I focus on daily price at first glance, because daily open and close price causes to get profit.
 I don’t need to resample it because it is already my daily closing price is provided in my original dataset.
-Because of instability in my dataset, I can apparently see trend, seasonality on my visualization.
+Because of instability in my dataset, there is obviously trend- long-term increase or decrease in the data as seen on my visualization.
+It is difficult to talk about seasonality.

 I use naïve basic model.
 Then I go further with ARIMA (Autoregressive Integrated Moving Average model and SARIMAX (Seasonal Autoregressive Integrated Moving Average) method for daily closing price.